The Beat Beginner

 Roland KT-10 Kick Trigger Pedal ($289.99)

 An electronic trigger pedal with adjustable spring tension and super-smooth action?
 Yes please!
-This is a worthy upgrade for any e-kit, and they also have options like the RDH 100A ($199.99) which mirrors the look and feel of traditional pedals with features designed specifically for e-drummers (quiet action, self-aligning durable plastic beaters).
+This is a worthy upgrade for any e-kit, and they also have options like the RDH 100A ($199.99) (available in Europe), which mirrors the look and feel of traditional pedals with features designed specifically for e-drummers (quiet action, self-aligning durable plastic beaters).

 (For more information on this topic, check out this comprehensive Guide to Buying Electronic Drums).